 • You need money before your first benefits payment is made

-• You need money urgently before your benefits are increased
+• You need money now before your benefits go up

-• Your benefit will not be paid on its due date, for example because of technical problems
+• Your benefits will not be paid on its due date

-Most benefits can be applied for through your local Jobcentre Plus.
+You can apply for most benefits through your local Jobcentre Plus.

 Read our guide to claiming benefits.